SQL Inline View

 2. We can use a single SQL query to accomplish what we want.

 Notice that we treat the inline view exactly the same as we treat a table.
-Comparing Query 2 and Query 3, we see that the only difference is we replace the temporary table name in Query 2 with the inline view statement in Query 3.
+Comparing Query 2 and Query 3, we see that the only difference is that we replace the temporary table name in Query 2 with the inline view statement in Query 3.
 Everything else stays the same.

 Next: SQL INTERSECT